Azure/aaz/Commands/support/no-subscription/file/_list.md

 # [Command] _support no-subscription file list_

-List all the Files information under a workspace for an Azure subscription.
+List all the Files information under a workspace.

 ## Versions